RangoGM/ccna-labs/06 Ethernet Channel & ASIC Hashing (CML + PKT)/README.md

 Objective Testing with **iperf3:** To achieve an objective result, I deployed a dual-Kali setup (Server and Client).
 By running iperf3 across **multiple TCP ports**, I introduced high entropy into the traffic stream, **forcing the switch to evaluate distinct flows**.

+> [!WARNING]
-**⚠️ NOTE on Virtualization: Please be aware that this is a demonstration within Cisco Modeling Labs (CML).
+> **⚠️ NOTE on Virtualization: Please be aware that this is a demonstration within Cisco Modeling Labs (CML).
 The software-based hashing used in IOL (IOS on Linux) images may behave differently than the dedicated Hardware ASICs found in physical switches.
 While this provides an objective look at flow mechanics, real-world hardware ASICs often have more advanced distribution capabilities**

 **📸 Screen shots:**